marcol-create/ANSYS_Chassis_Partial_Automation/README.md

 ## Chassis Mesh

-Before proceeding to the ACP scripts, open the **ACP Mechanical** model and generate the chassis mesh manually.
+Before proceeding to the ACP scripts, open the **ACP Mechanical** model and generate the chassis mesh manually with preferred mesh coarseness before continuing to the ACP setup scripts.

-The Workbench setup script prepares the geometry and creates the required **Named Selections**, but the chassis mesh is intentionally **not** generated automatically.
-This allows you to apply the element sizing and selective mesh refinement appropriate for your analysis.

-Generate the mesh using your preferred mesh coarseness before continuing to the ACP setup scripts.

 ---